 Over the course of five thousand generations or so, women around the world passed their mitochondrial DNA, with its small but distinctive variations, to their daughters.
 Along the way, though, some mothers bore only sons and other women had no children at all.
 Gradually, all the variations of mitochondrial DNA fizzled out, except one.
 We all carry it, as did a woman a long time ago, Mitochondrial Eve.
 As if all lines of car batteries, in car models that changed or were discontinued, went out of production except one.

 What to make of all this?
-Compared to the Biblical Eve and her list of firsts—first woman, first human to be curious, first mother—we have little to show for our ancestry from the other Eve, Mitochondrial Eve.
+Compared to the Biblical Eve and her list of firsts—first woman, first human to be curious, first mother—we have little to show for our ancestry from Mitochondrial Eve.
 And the merging of genetic DNA from our mother and father has by far a greater influence on who we are and what we’re like.
 By comparison, Mitochondrial Eve is just a woman a very long time ago whom we all happen to be linked with inconsequentially on our mother’s side.